 Passport fraud is a federal crime and not one taken lightly by the U.S. government.
 The U.S. Department of State's law enforcement arm, the Diplomatic Security (DS) Service, uses special agents who coordinate with other federal and international law enforcement agencies in more than 160 countries around the world to investigate passport and visa fraud.

-This article will first provide some background on the crime of passport fraud, and then address the penalties under U.S. law.
+This article will first provide background on the crime of passport fraud and address the penalties under U.S. law.

-Millions of stolen passports are fraudulently used by terrorists and other dangerous criminals at any given time and the problem is considered the single largest threat to U.S. national security.
+Lost and stolen passports are being fraudulently used by terrorists and other criminals at any given time and the problem is considered the one of the single largest threats to U.S. national security.
 Therefore, if you've committed passport fraud for any reason, you can expect that the government will assume you are engaging, or intend to engage, in serious criminal activity, and that you are a threat to the United States.
 It's likely that you will be charged with a federal crime and prosecuted.
 Get an attorney's help right away.